Your browser is not optimized for viewing this website.

 with Petra Fleischhauer

-Calendar Jan 18, 2025 at 9:30 am, runs for 15 weeks
+Calendar Sep 6, 2025 at 9:30 am, runs for 15 weeks

+Contact us if you are interested in this class!
 This class is geared towards middle school students with intermediate (or higher) knowledge of German, and is taught entirely in German.
 Throughout the school year, students in this level will learn to maintain a fluent conversation in German about everyday topics.
 They will explore topics in depth and learn to prepare/ give oral reports on them.
 They will read and understand more complex texts and audios, and work on their writing skills, using correct spelling and grammar.

 The curriculum prepares students to take the “Internationale Vergleichsarbeit A2” (Level A2 German exam for youth), and they also participate in the AATG National German Exam Competition (Level 1 and 2).